Regular Army of the Georgian Democratic Republic: Equipment

 The Mosin–Nagant was the primary rifle of the Georgian infantry.
-In addition, Georgia had other rifles of different origins, calibers and ranges: Lebel, Grasse, Berdan, Mannlicher, Arisaka, three-line Winchester; Mauser and various modifications of the Krag–Jørgensen and Martini–Henry rifles.
-The officers bore Nagant M1895 revolvers, as well as Frontier Bulldog, pistol Luger, M1911 and Mauser C96.
-PM M1910 and Lewis gun were the primary machine guns of the Georgian army.
+The army also employed rifles of various origins, calibers, and ranges, including the Lebel, Gras, Berdan, Mannlicher, Arisaka, three-line Winchester, Mauser, and various models and modifications of the Krag–Jørgensen and Martini–Henry rifles.
+Officers were armed with Nagant M1895 revolvers, as well as Frontier Bulldog revolvers and Luger, M1911, and Mauser C96 pistols.
+The PM M1910 and Lewis gun were the primary machine guns of the Georgian army.

-Georgia inherited a small number of weaponry from the Russian Caucasian Army stockpiles.
-As of July 1918, the Georgian regular army had in its arsenal 4,796 rifles and carbines, 223 machine guns and more than 24 million cartridges: 2,812 Mosin–Nagant rifles (7,62mm) and its 2,037,880 cartridges, 147 Japanese Arisaka rifles (6,5mm) and its 3,686,900 cartridges, 218 Berdan rifles (10,75 mm) and 7,881,819 cartridges, 190 Swiss-Italian Vetterli rifles (10,35 mm) and 857,520 cartridges, 1,322,698 catriges of French Lebel rifles (8mm) and 7,464,041 cartridges of French Chauchat machine guns (8mm).
-As Georgia had no Chauchat machine guns, the army was able to use its cartridges for Lebed rifles, although not for the main rifle of Georgian army — Mosin rifle.
-Along with rifles, Georgia had in its arsenal 222 Luis machine guns and 203,768 cartridges, and one Colt machine gun with 8,000 cartridges.
-It is unknown how many rifles were in use in army before the independence.
-As of July 1918, it is estimated that the Georgian army had 9,045 Mosin rifles in use.
-Although it's unknown how much cartridges were in use in army in July 1918, it can be estimated that the army suffered a serious lack of cartridges, a lack of rifles for war time period and also a lesser lack of machine guns.
+Georgia inherited a limited quantity of weapons from the stockpiles of the Russian Caucasian Army.
+As of July 1918, the Georgian regular army had 4,796 rifles and carbines, 223 machine guns, and more than 24 million cartridges in its arsenal.
+These included 2,812 Mosin–Nagant rifles (7.62 mm) with 2,037,880 cartridges; 147 Japanese Arisaka rifles (6.5 mm) with 3,686,900 cartridges; 218 Berdan rifles (10.75 mm) with 7,881,819 cartridges; 190 Swiss-Italian Vetterli rifles (10.35 mm) with 857,520 cartridges; 1,322,698 cartridges for French Lebel rifles (8 mm); and 7,464,041 cartridges for French Chauchat machine guns (8 mm).
+Since Georgia had no Chauchat machine guns, the army could use their cartridges in Lebel rifles, but not in its principal infantry rifle, the Mosin–Nagant.
+In addition to these rifles and ammunition, the Georgian army had 222 Lewis guns with 203,768 cartridges and one Colt machine gun with 8,000 cartridges.
+The number of rifles already in use by the Georgian army before independence is unknown.
+As of July 1918, however, the army is estimated to have had 9,045 Mosin–Nagant rifles in service.
+Although the number of cartridges already in use by the army at that time is likewise unknown, the available figures suggest that the army faced a serious shortage of ammunition, as well as a shortage of rifles for wartime mobilization and, to a lesser extent, machine guns.

-The stockpiles of Georgian army were filled through various means, including purchase of weapons, disarming population, and seizure of weaponry.
-When the Imperial German Army withdrew from the Caucasus, it handed heavy machine guns, mortars and vehicles to Georgia.
-Also, Germany sold 20,000 rifles with four million cartridges captured from the Imperial Russian Army to Georgia, although as of 1919 Georgia was being unable to pay the price.
-The number of Luis and Maxim guns in stockpiles increased to 472, the stockpiles of Mosin rifles to 22,812 and its cartridges to 6,037,880.
-From May 1918 to May 1919, 25,000 out of 30,000 rifles of various type in Georgian stockpiles were handed to the Georgian army and the rest were handed to the Guard.
-In overall, it is estimated that the Georgian army had app.
-40,000 Mosin rifles, and much fewer other rifles and carabines.
+The Georgian army's stockpiles were replenished through various means, including the purchase of weapons, the disarmament of the population, and the seizure of weaponry.
+Following the withdrawal of the Imperial German Army from the Caucasus, Germany transferred heavy machine guns, mortars, and vehicles to Georgia.
+Germany also sold Georgia 20,000 rifles and four million cartridges captured from the Imperial Russian Army, although by 1919 Georgia was unable to pay for them.
+The number of Lewis and Maxim guns in the stockpiles increased to 472, while the number of Mosin–Nagant rifles reached 22,812, with 6,037,880 cartridges.
+Between May 1918 and May 1919, 25,000 of the 30,000 rifles of various types held in Georgian stockpiles were issued to the Georgian army, while the remainder were issued to the Guard.
+Overall, the Georgian army is estimated to have possessed approximately 40,000 Mosin–Nagant rifles, along with considerably smaller numbers of other rifles and carbines.